Terncode/TC-modloader/readme.md

 </center>

 # TC's mod-loader
-`TC's mod-loader` is a state-of-the-art web-browser-based mod loader capable of modifying websites running scripts.
-Exposing webpage context to the running mod.
-It also gives mods ability to use browser background script making them really powerful.
+`TC's mod-loader` is a state-of-the-art web-browser-based mod loader capable of modifying website's running scripts, exposing webpage context to the running mods and givng ability to use browser background script which makes mods really powerful.
 <center>
     <img src="./assets/images/modloaderpopup.png"></img>
     <img src="./assets/images/webpage-gui.png"></img>
 </center>

 ## Safety?
 With great power comes great responsibility.
-You should never trust mods that you found online.
-The mod-loader does only provides basic protection against malicious mods.
+You should never trust mods that you find online.
+The mod-loader does only comes with basic protection against malicious code.

 ## build
 ```